πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 int (*fp)(int, int);

-β‘ name is fp
+β‘ the name is fp

 β‘‘ (*fp) β€” fp is a pointer